sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-01/module-02/ruby-data-types-variables.md

 ## Ruby & ruby

 Until now, we have been running and debugging our HTML, CSS and JavaScript files using the browser.
-However, when using Ruby, we run our code using the command-line Ruby intepreter called ruby (with a lowercase 'r').
+However, when using Ruby, we run our code using the command-line Ruby interpreter called ruby (with a lowercase 'r').
 But don't worry, the process of writing our code and checking for errors is exactly the same!

 So, let's create our first Ruby file and run it with ruby.
 First, let's create a new `.rb` file and open it with Sublime: